What's the beginning of pregnancy week 1?

 Pregnancy is calculated from the first day of your last menstrual period.
-Even though your little one has yet to be conceived in week 1, you’re in the time window that is part of the 9 months of pregnancy.
-This gives doctors a date to work out an estimated due date.
-Conception usually occurs about 14 days after the start of your period, and pregnancy gestation is usually about 40 weeks.
+Even though your little one has yet to be conceived in week 1, you’re already in the time window that is part of the 9 months of pregnancy.
+Conception usually occurs about 14 days after the start of your last menstrual period, and pregnancy gestation is usually about 40 weeks.
 The average pregnancy lasts between 37 and 42 weeks.

-If you have regular period cycles, a missed period is an indication of a possible pregnancy.
-After implantation is complete, a hormone called human chorionic gonadotropin (hCG) is released.
+If your menstrual cycles are regular, a missed period is an indication of a possible pregnancy.
+After the egg implantation is complete, a hormone called human chorionic gonadotropin (hCG) is released.
 Known as the pregnancy hormone, hCG helps nourish the pregnancy and tells your ovaries to stop releasing eggs.
-Pregnancy tests are most accurate about a week after a missed period, when hCG levels are high enough to detect.
+A pregnancy test is most accurate about a week after a missed menstrual period, when hCG levels are high enough to detect.

-While there’s no foetus to be measured at week 1 of your pregnancy, your body is preparing itself for pregnancy and you can start working towards a healthy pregnancy by implementing healthy lifestyle habits.
-Your egg and the father’s sperm are already gearing up for pregnancy.
 Conception happens when the egg and sperm unite in one of the fallopian tubes to form a one-celled entity called a zygote, which contains 46 chromosomes (23 from the mother and 23 from the father).
-These chromosomes will determine the genetic make-up of the foetus, and ultimately all physical characteristics of your little one.
-The sex of the foetus is determined at fertilisation.
+These chromosomes will determine the genetic make-up of your child, and ultimately all their physical characteristics.
+The sex of your child is determined at fertilisation.
 If the egg receives an X chromosome from the sperm cell, your little one will be a girl.
-Y chromosome means that your little one will be a boy.
+Receiving a Y chromosome means that your little one will be a boy.

 Common pregnancy symptoms

-During the first trimester, your body undergoes many changes.
-These changes can result in pregnancy symptoms.
-However, there are no pregnancy symptoms during week 1.
-You won’t experience any early signs of pregnancy until a few weeks after conception.
-Pregnancy symptoms such as morning sickness and mood swings are in the cards for most women—but they won’t happen just yet.
-For now, make sure to take a good quality prenatal vitamin, pregnancy milk and folic acid to prevent neural tube defects.
+During the first trimester, your body undergoes many changes that can result in pregnancy symptoms.
+However, there are no symptoms during the first week of pregnancy.
+Symptoms such as morning sickness and mood swings are in the cards for most women—but they won’t happen just yet.
+In fact, you won’t experience any early signs of pregnancy until a few weeks after conception.
+You may see some light spotting, but if heaver bleeding occurs, you should get medical advice from your doctor or healthcare providers.
+For now, make sure to take good-quality prenatal vitamins, pregnancy milk and folic acid to prevent neural tube defects.